telerik/kendo-ui-builder/docs/components/email-textbox.md

 ## Usage

-* Represents a text box for user input with predefined placeholder pointing users to enter valid email.
+* Represents a text box for user input with predefined placeholder suggesting users to enter valid email.
-* Has build in validation for email strings.
+* Has build in validation for email value.

 ## Properties of Interest

+* **Debounce**&mdash; Represents delay time in milliseconds after which the change will be triggered.
+For more information on date formatting options, refer to the articles on [AngularJS Debouncing updates](https://docs.angularjs.org/api/ng/directive/ngModelOptions#debouncing-updates), and [Angular Debounce Time](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-debounceTime).
 * **Model**&mdash;The data model associated with this component.
 For more information refer to the article on [Using data source instances]({% slug blankview_kuib %}#toc-using-data-source-instances).
 * **Events**
     * **Change Event Function**&mdash;Fired when the value of the widget is changed by the user.